-If you are interested in watercolor tattoos, get your credit card ready as they can cost up to $400 for a four-inch wide tattoo.
-Something else to bear in mind is that multicolored pieces require filling which takes time and can be really tedious and/or painful to complete.back to menu ↑
+If you are interested in watercolor tattoos, get your credit card ready as they can cost up to $400 for a four-inch-wide tattoo.
+Something else to bear in mind is that multicolored pieces require filling which takes time and can be tedious and/or painful to complete.

 The location of the tattoo studio

-The geographical location of the studio can be a big factor with the pricing of tattoo artists.
-It goes without saying that the price will be higher in big cities than in small towns.
+The geographical location of the studio can be a big factor in the pricing of tattoo artists.
+The price will be higher in big cities than in small towns.

 In the United States, a full sleeve piece can cost thousands of bucks in metropolitan areas, but only hundreds in a small town or a different country.
-As a rough guide, getting a tattoo in California is about double the cost of getting one in Arkansas.back to menu ↑
+As a rough guide, getting a tattoo in California is about double the cost of getting one in Arkansas.

 The detail in your design

 One more contributing factor to the cost of your tattoo piece is the complexity of your chosen design.
-As we mentioned, if you want a lot of color or shading, you’ll be spending more money along with more time in the tattooist’s chair.
-Watercolor tattoos are particularly expensive as they require a lot of color and a highly skilled artist to do properly.
+As we mentioned, if you want a lot of color or shading, you’ll spend more money along with more time in the tattooist’s chair.
+Watercolor tattoos are particularly expensive as they require a lot of colors and a highly skilled artist.

-If you have gone to the trouble of either drawing or buying custom designed artwork, this can also push-up the price.
-This is because the artist may not have experience with your proposed piece, so it will take him or her longer to finish.
+If you have gone through the trouble of either drawing or buying custom-designed artwork, this can also push up the price.
+This is because the artist may not have experience with your proposed piece, so it will take longer to finish.

 Can I get a tattoo designed before I go to the tattoo studio?